-- Comcast: Individuals that sign up for Internet Essentials will receive two free months of Internet service.
+- Comcast: Individuals that sign up for Internet Essentials will receive two free months of Internet service if you apply and are approved by Decemeber 31, 2020.
 There is no term contract or credit check.
 Qualifications and additional details are available here: https://apply.internetessentials.com/

 - AT&T: Offers the “Access Program” which provides low-cost home internet to qualifying households for $5-10 a month, no deposit or installation fee.
 AT&T is expanding eligibility based on incomeand to households participating in National School Lunch Program/Head Start.
 Qualifications and additional details are available here: https://m.att.com/shopmobile/internet/access/

 For districts seeking an online platform to provide real-time instruction, several companies have offered their resources for free.